Bounds on Parity Violation In the Cosmological Redshift: Parity Violation in the Redshift

-For small $z$, $\delta\phi$ is proportional not to the distance to the source, but to the distance squared; this is a signature unlike any that would been seen in theories with a polarization-dependent speed of light.
+For small $z$, $\delta\phi$ is proportional not to the distance to the source, but to the distance squared; this is a signature unlike any that would have been seen in theories with a polarization-dependent speed of light.
+Of course, the characteristic behavior for small $z$ can also be derived from a direct expansion of (\ref{eq-deltaphi}).